 Cross Curricular Frindle Novel Study Activities

 One fun cross curricular activity is to create a map of the setting of the story, the town of Westfield.
-Students think about the location mentioned in the story such as the school, Nick’s house, Mrs Granger’s house, the Penny Pantry, and even the town sign on Route 302.
+Students think about the locations mentioned in the story such as the school, Nick’s house, Mrs Granger’s house, the Penny Pantry, and even the town sign on Route 302.
 This helps students put the story into a context and really bring the story to life, as well as being great practice for map work skills.

 An interesting activity is to think about how the word ‘frindle’ would have spread across the country today compared to how it spread in the story, written in the 1990s.
 Ask students to think about the different methods of communication we have today compared to the 1990s such as access to email, internet, social media etc. Would this have helped or hindered the spread of the word?